Signs of Oxycodone Abuse

 The Dangers of Oxycodone

 Although oxycodone brings relief for many people suffering from traumatic pain, the dangers of the drug are becoming more clear than ever.
 Due to the euphoric effects of oxycodone, many people abuse the drug despite the risks.
-Those who begin abusing oxycodone on a regular basis are likely to develop a dependence on the drug.
+Those who begin abusing oxycodone on a regular basis are likely to develop a dependence on and/or an addiction to the drug.
 Oxycodone is extremely addictive because it is derived from opiates, making it similar to morphine and heroin.

 When oxycodone is taken with alcohol or any other depressant drug, the risk of fatal overdose is greatly increased.